 What is your pain telling you to do?
 It might be that you can’t do anything, that you just have to feel the pain (feel it?); then it can’t move into your brain and make you unhappy.
 Or it might be telling you to act, to do something, to unemotionally speak to someone who is hurting you, or to leave a situation that isn’t right, or to give your old dad a hug and tell him you love him, or to take responsibility for your problems instead blaming other people or relying on drugs and other crutches.
 Who knows — only you do.
 The question is, are you man or woman enough to do what your conscience is telling you to do?

 Beware of what the world calls ‘conscience’ though.
 This is either fear of being different — from your group of friends, or from society, or from your family, which will all rebrand the fear as ‘conscience’ and tell you that you have to be just like them.
-Or it’s the personality’s fear of getting caught, of being shown up to be vain or stupid or cruel or selfish, or of hoping to get something, doing good things for others because they are powerful, beautiful or rich, or because ‘you’ want to be liked.
+Or it’s the personality’s fear of getting caught, of being shown up to be vain or stupid or cruel or selfish.
+Or it’s personalities desire to get something, doing good things for others because they are powerful, beautiful or rich, or because ‘you’ want to be liked.
 Following this kind of conscience; fitting into the subculture of your friends and showing them you care more about them than stupid outsiders (such as adults), doing what society tells you makes ‘a good person’ (good education, good job, success, money and consumption), being ‘a nice person’ because, actually, you’re afraid of not being liked; all this makes you and everyone else miserable.

 True conscience wants to help, or feels ashamed at having done something bad, not out of a need to belong to a group, or out of a secret calculation, but out of deep feeling — a feeling that I am the person I see in need, or have wronged.
 This isn’t a logical feeling, but nothing that is really good is really logical.